 On April 3, 2012, residents of the 5+ county area served by FVTC approved a referendum authorizing the college to expand facilities.
-The expansion targets programs that are in high demand and impact many areas of our region: Public Safety, Health Care, Student Success, Transportation and Agriculture.
-As a result, many construction projects are now in the works, and some programs that have had waiting lists in the past will now have more availability.
+The expansion targeted programs that are in high demand and impact many areas of our region: Public Safety, Health Care, Student Success, Transportation and Agriculture.
+As a result, the construction projects are now complete, and some programs that have had waiting lists in the past will now have more availability.

 About the Projects

-FVTC's Facilities Development Plan includes the following 7 priority projects:
+FVTC's Facilities Development Plan included the following 7 priority projects:

-The Public Safety Training Center, created in partnership with the Outagamie County Regional Airport, addresses our capacity needs for new students and professional training in law enforcement, fire protection, and EMS.
+The Public Safety Training Center, created in partnership with the Appleton International Airport, addresses our capacity needs for new students and professional training in law enforcement, fire protection, and EMS.
 Currently, opportunity is limited due to our facilities and the absence of an adequate outdoor tactical training environment.

 Remodeling the central core of our main campus will create a Student Success Center to provide space for supplemental instruction, tutoring and academic support to meet the diverse needs of students.